zjzhao1002/Machine-Learning-from-Scratch/Decision_Tree/README.md

 We can loop over all features in the dataset and calculate the information gain, and choose the split with highest information gain to split data.

+### Build The Decision Tree
+To build a decision tree, we have to define 3 hyperparemeters:
+* `max_depth`: The maximum depth of the decision tree.
+* `min_samples`: The minimum number of data samples required to split an internal node.
+* `min_information_gain`: The minimum information gain required to split an internal node.

+With these hyperparemeters, we can build a decision tree step by step:
+1. Make sure the conditions established by `max_depth` and `min_simple` are being fulfilled.
+2. Calculate the information gain for all features.
+3. Choose the split with the highest information gain.
+4. Make sure the highest information gain is greater than the `min_information_gain`.
+5. Split dataset by the best split into left and right dataset.
+6. Repeat 1~5 by using the children dataset until one of the conditions in step 1 or 4 is not fulfilled.
+7. The node that does not fulfilled the conditions above is a leaf node.
+We get the most occuring classes in the dataset of this node as the prediction.

+### Make The Predictions
+After building the decision tree, we can use it to make the predictions.
+We can input the feature matrix to get the predictions.
+All data points will go through the tree and reach the node they belonged to.
+The leaf values are their predictions.
+With the default setup in my code, the accuracy can reach 86% for the training dataset, and 80% for the test dataset.

+## Conclusion
+Decision tree is a simple machine learning algorithm.
+I built it from scratch to classify the [500 Person Gender-Height-Weight-Body Mass Index](https://www.kaggle.com/datasets/yersever/500-person-gender-height-weight-bodymassindex) dataset.
+In principle, decision can be also used for regression problem.
+We just need to make small modification to this code.
+I may do that in the future.